How to Create a Shareable Invitation

 Please note: If a guest were to forward their own RSVP invitation onto a third person without you as the user locking the First Name and Last Name response fields in zkipster beforehand, that third person would have the power to overwrite your original guest's name and details as they also see the original guest's information reflected back to them as well.

 III.
-Setting up the standalone Responses Form (Public Form)
+Setting up the Public Responses Form

 Follow the same instructions as in Option A